carwin/harvest-shamebot/README.md

 ##### EXPLAINER_TEXT

 This option sets some small text below the List of Shame, typically used for explaining how the list was pulled together.

+##### END_OR_BEGINNING_OF_DAY

+This option determines what time of day Shamebot will do its scheduled shaming.

+If set to `beginning`, the bot will send out its message every day at 9:30AM.

+If set to `end`, the bot will send out its message every day at 5:00PM.

+If set to `beginning` and `REPORT_TODAY_OR_YESTERDAY` is set to `yesterday`, the bot will report every day at 9:30AM for the previous day.
+On Mondays, it will report on the previous Friday.

+##### TZ

+This value is used to determine the timezone used for the automated shaming.
+Use a value like, `America/Chicago`.